bbtsws/ts/README.md

 ## Summary
 ### Goal
 The purpose of this workshop is to gain insight into TypeScript and how it works.

-This is not a tutorial on TypeScript, and what you'll learn here is not practical in of itself.
+**This is not a tutorial on TypeScript**.

+What you'll learn here is not practical in of itself.
 The goal for us today is to learn more about what TypeScript and understand what it is capable of.

 In this workshop, you will: